Eczema types: Atopic dermatitis diagnosis and treatment

 Your dermatologist will explain how to use baths and moisturizer to help heal your skin.

-Everyone has unique eczema triggers, so it’s important to find your triggers and figure out how to avoid them.
 Common triggers include skin care products, weather (cold or hot), wool clothing, stress, perfumes, and laundry detergents that contain fragrance.

 Your dermatologist can help you figure out your triggers.
-To learn more about these triggers, go to: Eczema triggers.
+To learn more about triggers, go to: Eczema triggers.

 Pimecrolimus cream or tacrolimus ointment: Also known as topical calcineurin inhibitors (TCIs), your dermatologist may prescribe one of these medications if corticosteroids stop working, fail to work, or are not a good option for you.
 To find out more, go to: Eczema treatment: Topical calcineurin inhibitors (TCIs).